094459/newsletter-oss-projects/README.md

 [aws-external-package-security](https://aws-oss.beachgeek.co.uk/3g2) provides code to setup a solution that demonstrates how you can deploy AWS Code Services (e.g., AWS CodePipeline, AWS CodeBuild, Amazon CodeGuru Security, AWS CodeArtifact) to orchestrate secure access to external package repositories from an Amazon SageMaker data science environment configured with multi-layer security.
 The solution can also be expanded upon to account for general developer workflows, where developers use external package dependencies. (#180)

+**aws-lambda-java-profiler**

+[aws-lambda-java-profiler](https://aws-oss.beachgeek.co.uk/4a1) is an experimental (currently) release that provides a new capability that helps builders gain deep performance insights into their Lambda functions.
+The Lambda Profiler enables you to analyse your serverless applications with precision and ease.
+What can it do I can hear you all saying.
+It's current capabilities include:

+* Generate detailed flame graphs for every function invocation
+* Leverage low overhead sampling async-profiler technology with no safepoint bias
+* Automatically store profiling data in your designated Amazon S3 bucket

+Getting started is simple - just attach the Lambda layer to your function.
+No code changes required.
+This new capability helps you optimise cost and performance, identify bottlenecks, and deliver better experiences to your customers.
+It's another example of how we're listening to our builders and delivering the tools they need to innovate faster. (#208)

 **aws-lint-iam-policies**

 [aws-lint-iam-policies](https://aws-oss.beachgeek.co.uk/3pe)  runs IAM policy linting checks against either a single AWS account or all accounts of an AWS Organization.
 Reports on policies that violate security best practices or contain errors.
 Supports both identity-based and resource-based policies.
 Optionally dumps all policies analysed.
 The actual linting is performed by the AWS IAM Access Analyzer policy validation feature, which is mostly known for showing recommendations when manually editing IAM policies on the AWS Console UI.
 The repo provides additional blog posts to help you get started, as well as more details on how this works with supporting resources (#191)